belka-ew/tanya/README.md

 ## Further characteristics

-* Tanya is a native D library
+- Tanya is a native D library

-* Tanya is cross-platform.
-The development happens on a 64-bit Linux, but it is being tested on Windows and FreeBSD as well.
+- Tanya is cross-platform.
+The development happens on a 64-bit Linux, but it is being tested on Windows and FreeBSD as well

+- Tanya favours generic algorithms therefore there is no auto-decoding.
+Char arrays are handled as any other array type

-* The library isn't thread-safe yet.
+- The library isn't thread-safe yet

+- Complex numbers (`cfloat`, `cdouble`, `creal`, `ifloat`, `idouble`, `ireal`) aren't supported

 ## Feedback